+Many hernia mesh victims have questions about sepsis and septic shock.
 Hernia mesh has proven to be dangerous on a number of fronts.
-In addition to allergic reactions that patients could have and shifting of the hernia mesh, the composition and makeup of the mesh can cause poisoning.
+In addition to allergic reactions that patients could suffer and shifting of the hernia mesh, the composition and makeup of the mesh can cause poisoning.
 Specifically, the mesh can cause bacteria to enter the blood.
 The presence of bacteria can cause an infection which can lead to progressively worse problems such as sepsis, septic shock, and even death.
 If you have had hernia surgery with mesh implanted and have experienced a post-operative infection, it is vital that you contact a hernia mesh lawyer immediately to learn your legal rights.

 What is Hernia Mesh Used For?

 There are several different types of hernias as well as ways to repair the hernia.
 When a patient has a hernia, the muscles are protruding through a weakness in the muscle wall.
 In the past, the most prevalent way of fixing a hernia was to directly sow the hole.
 This led to a lengthier recovery time from the surgery.
 Hernia mesh became an alternative to this type of surgery.
 Instead of sewing the hole closed, surgeons would sew hernia mesh over the hole.
 There are some benefits to the use of mesh, primarily that the rate of recurrence of the hernia is lower than in surgeries where the hole is sowed shut.

 The outcome after the mesh was implanted depended on the type of mesh.
 Certain meshes are biological and are degradable.
 When these types of meshes are used, healthy tissue grows around it as the mesh disintegrates.
 Other types of meshes are more permanent.
 Healthy tissue will still grow, but the mesh will remain in the body covering the hole.
 This type of mesh needs to remain strong and intact in order to perform its intended function.